-This is the second album from US death metallers Sempiternal Dusk.
+This is the second album from Nightfall, a US Death/Doom Metal band.

 This is the follow up to their 2014 début album The Living Ever Mourn, which was a very enjoyable album of Death/Doom.
 Darkness Evermore continues their brand of Old-School Death Metal that has a large Doom influence, this time resulting in songs that are longer and more mournful than their first release.